kolypto/py-mongosql/README.md

 * `default_projection`: (for: project)
     The default projection to use when no input was provided.
-    When an input value is given, `default_projection` is not used at all.
+    When an input value is given, `default_projection` is not used at all: it overrides the default completely.
 If you want to merge some default into every projection, use some of the following settings:
     `default_exclude`, `force_include`, `force_exclude`

+    NOTE: If you want the API to return *all fields* by default, use `None`.
+If you want the API to return *no fields* by default, use an empty list `[]`.
+    This is because `None` is seen as "no default", and MongoSQL uses its internal default of including all fields; but `[]` is seen as an instruction "to include no fields by default".

 * `default_exclude`: (for: project)
     A list of attributes that are excluded from every projection.